muellllkreis/ActionBarCompat-Basic/README.md

 - Allow a user to set a username, first name, and last name;
 - When you return to the original Activity, display this information in a SnackBar.

-When you are finished with this activity, zip up your project and submit it to the assignment in Collab.
+When you are finished with this activity, zip up your project and submit it along with an .apk to the assignment in Collab.

 License